dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 Indicators represent expressions which can be calculated and presented as a result.
 The indicator expressions are split into a numerator and denominator.
-The numerators and denominators are mathematical expressions which can contain references to data elements, constants and organisation unit groups.
+The numerators and denominators are mathematical expressions which can contain references to data elements, other indicators, constants and organisation unit groups.
 The variables will be substituted with data values when used e.g. in reports.
 Variables which are allowed in expressions are described in the following table.